 Individual web users, however, can see the project reports in a different time zone if they prefer.
 These settings can be accessed in the Project Settings screen.

 If you check the box next to "Override project's timezone setting" you will see an option to display a different time zone.
-In the screen shot above, the application uses Asia/Kolkata time, but the user wants to see the reporting in US/Eastern time.
+In the screen shot above, the project timezone is set to use Asia/Kolkata time, but the user wants to see the reporting in Africa/Nairobi time.
 To select "My Timezone" you will need to scroll through the dropdown until you find your preferred timezone.
 Clicking on "Reset to Default" will reset the user-specific timezone to the project timezone.
 Make sure to click "Update My Settings" when you are done.

 Changing "My Timezone" will only affect how you see the project space you are working in.